 I have a dear friend who listens to every mix in the front seat of his SUV.
 Why?
 He trusts his speakers.
 They tell him the truth about the music he is listening to.
 It makes sense, the guy drives and listens to music, and therefore his reference point for listening is the speakers in his SUV.

-I use a pair of audiophile speakers that I luckily bought dirt cheap from an audiophile who didn’t like the way they responded to extreme low-frequency sounds.
+I use a pair of audiophile speakers that I luckily bought dirt cheap from an audiophile who didn’t like the way they responded to extremely low-frequency sounds.
 I’ve had these speakers for years and I love them.
 I know their sound intimately and trust the decisions that I make when listening to them.

 I also own a pair of speakers with a subwoofer ($70.00) that is connected to my laptop through the headphone jack.
 The sub-woofer lives under my desk and I have carefully balanced the speakers to match the output level of my audiophile speakers.
 These two listening sources, plus my headphones (read on), give me plenty of comparison range in my listening.

-Another cool thing about having a laptop as your studio is that you can take it to an audio/music store and plug into various sets of speakers to see how your music sounds.
+Another cool thing about having a laptop as your studio is that you can take it to an audio/music store and plug it into various sets of speakers to see how your music sounds.
 Try it!

 The same principle for listening to music through speakers goes for headphones, headsets, IEM (in ear monitors) and earbuds.
 I listen through a set of hi-end audiophile closed-back headphones, a cheap Bluetooth headset used only at the gym, earbuds that came with my cell phone, and the pièce de résistance, $1.29 earbuds that I kept from a flight.
 Each headset sounds different from the other in terms of audio response.

 The audiophile open-back headphones are my favourite because they allow me to hear it all.
 This means extreme clarity and definition in everything I listen to.
 They are extremely comfortable, and I can wear them for hours.
 Find your best studio headphones for music production with this in-depth guide!